 If fees for an application are paid under the automatic debiting procedure, where a waiver has been expressed in response to a Rule 71(3) communication, the fee for grant, including the fee for publication/printing (Art.
 2(2) RFees), and any additional claims fees due under Rule 71(4) must be paid separately by another means of payment allowed under RFees (see point 12 AAD and Re point 12 AAD in Annex A.2 to the ADA).
 These fees will not be debited automatically.

 After grant of a patent, errors remaining in the text of the patent as approved cannot be corrected under Rule 140 (see G 1/10, OJ EPO 2013, 194, and H‑VI).
-For correction of errors in publication and formatting/editing errors, see H‑VI, 4.
+For the correction of errors in publication and formatting/editing errors, see H‑VI, 4.